Guardianship of children

 • apply to the Family Court to be appointed as a guardian of the child.
 The court must appoint the father as a guardian unless it would be against the welfare and best interests of the child.

-If a couple split up, both parents will stay guardians.
+If a couple split up, both parents will still stay guardians of their children.
 This means one parent can’t make important decisions about the child on their own.
 For example, when parents split up, one parent can’t simply decide to move with the child to a different city and ignore what the other parent wants.

 Did this answer your question?